LuxLang/lux/documentation/book/the_lux_programming_language/appendix_f.md

 Clearly, there is an asymmetry here.

 It is a feature that is most useful in the few instances when you want full power.

 At any other point, it's a hindrance.

 Well... there is an alternative.

-The Lux Standard Library includes a module called `library/lux/type/implicit`, which provides a macro called `\\`, that serves as an easier-to-use alternative to the `\` macro.
+The Lux Standard Library includes a module called `library/lux/type/implicit`, which provides a macro called `##`, that serves as an easier-to-use alternative to the `#` macro.

-What it does is that instead of requiring the implementation you want to use, it only requires the name of the function you want to call and the arguments.
+What it does is that instead of requiring the implementation you want to use, it only requires the name of the method you want to call and the arguments.

 Then, at compile-time, it does some type-checking and some look-ups and selects an implementation for you that will satisfy those requirements.

 That implementation can come from the local-var environment, from the definitions in your own module, or even from the exported definitions of the modules you're importing.

-That way, you can use `\` whenever you need precision and power, and use `\\` whenever you're doing more lightweight programming.
+That way, you can use `#` whenever you need precision and power, and use `##` whenever you're doing more lightweight programming.

 Fantastic!